 How stress impacts our mental health

-It’s Stress Awareness Month, and while we might think of stress as an everyday thing we just have to deal with, intense or long-term stress can actually have a big impact on our mental health, making us irritable, anxious, or depressed.
+We all experience stress.
+While we might think of stress as an everyday thing we just have to deal with, intense or long-term stress can actually have a big impact on our mental health, making us irritable, anxious, or depressed.

 This article will look at how stress can impact our mental health, and ways we can deal with stress to help keep us healthy.